 A hand using a rubber spatula to mix cheeses and spices in a white bowl.

-Mix everything together with a rubber spatula until it’s smooth.
+Mix everything together with a rubber spatula until it’s creamy and smooth.

 A hand using a scoop to scoop cheese filling out of a white bowl.

-Using a cookie scoop, scoop the mixture into balls.
+Using a #40 cookie scoop, divide the mixture into even sized balls.
+Roll until smooth.

 Use room temperature cream cheese.
 Trust me, it’s so much easier to mix!